fgambling/WebServer/README.md

+## Project Description

-Project Description: Developed a web server in C++ under Linux, simulating the Proactor high concurrency model.
-The server supports a relative number of client concurrent accesses and timely responses, supporting parsing of HTTP headers and responding to HTTP GET requests.
+Developed a web server in C++ under Linux, simulating the **Proactor** high concurrency model.
+The server supports a large number of concurrent client accesses and timely responses.
+It includes:

+- Parsing of HTTP headers and responding to HTTP `GET` requests.
-*Utilized Sockets for inter-host communication, enabling the server to handle multiple client connections simultaneously.
+- **Socket programming** for inter-host communication, enabling the server to handle multiple client connections simultaneously.
-*Implemented a multi-threading mechanism to provide parallel services, managing threads efficiently using a thread pool.
-*Increased server responsiveness by simulating high concurrency through non-blocking I/O and event-driven programming.
+- **Multi-threading** with an efficient thread pool to provide parallel processing capabilities.
+- **Non-blocking I/O** and **event-driven programming** to simulate high concurrency and improve responsiveness.
-*Designed a finite state machine (FSM) to process and parse incoming HTTP GET requests, extracting URL and HTTP header parameters accurately.
+- A **finite state machine (FSM)** for processing and parsing incoming HTTP requests, accurately extracting URLs and header parameters.
-*Improved server scalability and performance by utilizing multi-threading and reducing resource contention.
+- Enhanced scalability and performance by reducing resource contention and optimizing concurrency mechanisms.